Congestion levy

 Public car parks

-For a public car park, the owner and operator, as at 1 January of each assessment year, are jointly and severally liable for the levy unless an exemption or concession applies.
+For a public car park, the owner and operator are jointly and severally liable for the levy as at 1 January of each assessment year, unless an exemption or concession applies.

 In most cases, the owner is the person who holds a freehold interest in the land on which the car park is situated.
 If the car park is situated on Crown land, the owner is the Crown.
 If a lease or licence has been granted over the Crown land, the owner is the lessee or licensee.